Jason-Boulos/Jason-Boulos/README.md

 <br/>

 <p align="center">
-  I'm a third-year Computer Science student with a deep passion for web development and software engineering.
+  I'm a second year Computer Science student with a deep passion for web development and software engineering.
 My journey in tech is driven by curiosity and a desire to create innovative solutions that make a difference.
 When I'm not coding, you'll find me exploring the latest tech trends or working on exciting personal projects!
 </p>

 <br/>